Notice of This Practice’s Privacy Policies

 11. The Right to File a Complaint.
 You can file a complaint if you feel we have violated your rights by contacting Charlene by email, or by filing a complaint with HHS by calling (877) 696-6775 or by visiting www.hhs.gov/ocr/privacy/hipaa/complaints.
 Charlene will not retaliate against you for filing a complaint.

-VII.
+VIII.
 CHANGES TO THIS NOTICE

 Charlene can change the terms of this Notice, and such changes will apply to all the information she may have about you.
 New Notices will be available upon request and on her website.